-We update you regularly on how the Space Game Star Citizen is progressing – from update 3.5 to 3.6 and beyond.
+We update you regularly on how the Space Game is progressing and what’s changing on the Star Citizen roadmap – from update 3.5 to 3.8 and beyond.

 In this article we tell you

 - what we are speculating on for Update 4.0

 - what the latest updates are for the Star Citizen roadmap

 We last updated this article on March 9th.
 If you only want to read the summary of the current changes, click here for the current roadmap update.

 For Star Citizen, the year 2018 was quite successful (and not only financial): The performance technology Object Container Streaming was successfully implemented into the game and provided considerably improved frame rates.
 In addition, the expansion of the game universe by the first planet became possible: Hurston is about twelve million km² in size and brings four additional moons of its own.

 The first profession was also a complete success: Mining has become a demanding and fun job, as our detailed mining guide shows.
 At the same time, however, other planned content was postponed.
 Refuelling and Recycling were moved into 2019 and the Planet ArcCorp did not make it into the past year either.